-Attachments: RTSC Impleme ntation Procedures and asso ciated forms.
-Action Requested: ☐ Information Only
+Attachments: RTSC Implementation Procedures and associated forms.

-A motion to recommend the establishment of the SEAGO Regional Technical Services Center to the Executive Board and to authorize the Executive Director to update and supplement the RTSC Implementation Procedures as necessary to meet operating requirements, the needs of member agencies or the specifications of state and federal agencies.
+A motion to establish the SEAGO Regional Technical Services Center and to authorize the Executive Director to update and supplement the RTSC Implementation Procedures as necessary to meet operating requirements, the needs of member agencies or the specifications of state and federal agencies.